Valencia, California: History

-Newhall Ranch development
+Newhall Ranch

 Newhall Ranch was ranched and farmed until the 1960s when Newhall Land and Farming Company started a community named after a crop that was grown there, the Valencia orange.
 The completion of Interstate 5 through the Santa Clarita Valley in 1967 provided an improved route south into the San Fernando Valley.
 The same year, Newhall Land finished construction of the first homes in Valencia.
 With stores, parks, hospitals and schools, the community was intended to be self-contained.
-When it incorporated in 1987, the city of Santa Clarita combined four communities, including most of the built out portion of Valencia, to form a city of 25,000.
-Although this was the only city, the population of the entire Santa Clarita Valley had reached 125,000.
+Construction began in November 1969 on the Magic Mountain amusement park which opened on May 29, 1971, as a development of the Newhall Land and Farming Company and Sea World Inc.

 In the late 1980s, Newhall Land had one of the last big parcels of undeveloped real estate near Los Angeles with the 37,250 acre Newhall Ranch.
 They estimated that 10,000 acres was developable and about 3500 acres of the master planned Valencia neighborhood had already been built out with 8,000 single-family houses, apartments, and condominiums.
 Nearly all of the homes were built by the Newhall Land company and they had approvals for some 3,000 additional homes.
 The area slated for industrial parks, that already had 300 companies and their 8,500 employees, was expanding.
 Much of the land for industrial and commercial development was sold to other companies to be developed.

-The Northridge Earthquake fractured an ARCO pipeline just east of Interstate 5 in 1994.

-While concerns were raised over the proposed Westridge golf course community in 1992 over the removal of oak trees for road construction, Newhall Land began construction in 1998 on the Westridge community located north of Stevenson Ranch.
-This adjacent community had been developed by Dale Poe Development Corp. in the previous decade after Newhall Land sold them the property.
-Located west of Interstate 5, the TPC Valencia golf course in Westridge was renamed The Oaks Club at Valencia in 2018.
+The large master-planned Great Park development (formerly Newhall Ranch and FivePoint-Valencia) in unincorporated Valencia was conceived by Newhall Land as a greenfield development not included in the original Valencia master plan.

+When it incorporated in 1987, the city of Santa Clarita combined four communities, including most of the built out portion of Valencia east of Interstate-5, to form a city of 25,000.
+Although this was the only city, the population of the entire Santa Clarita Valley had reached 125,000.
+City council members of the city of Santa Clarita objected to the Newhall Ranch project in 1989.
+They were concerned with the congestion it could bring along with the environmental issues that had been raised by other groups.
+The city was also asking for this area to be included in their sphere of influence, just two years after the city incorporated.
+The sphere of influence is a municipal growth boundary that delineates the area that the Local Agency Formation Commission (LAFCO) believes is the appropriate and probable future city limit.
+The formation committee's proposal for the city included a much larger area than was finally allowed to proceed by LAFCO.